alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 ---

 <p class="intro withcap" markdown='1'>
-  The best best practices are those enforced by the build tools, as part of the build process.
-Don't annoy your colleagues in code reviews, let the build tools do that for you.
+  The best practices are those enforced by the build tools, as part of the build process.
+Don't annoy your colleagues in code reviews; let the build tools do that for you.
 </p>

-The Scala compiler has multiple linting options available and emits certain warnings out of the box that would be more useful as errors.
+The Scala compiler has multiple linting options available and emits some warnings out of the box that would be more useful as errors.
 Let's see how we can rely on the Scala compiler to strengthen our code and piss off your colleagues with clean code requirements.

 - [Best Practice: Stop Ignoring Warnings!](#best-practice-stop-ignoring-warnings)
 - [1.
 Activate -Xfatal-warnings](#1-activate--xfatal-warnings)